Open-/Closed-loop Active Learning for Data-driven Predictive Control: Introduction

 \section{Introduction}

 Due to the advancements in sensing technology and cyber-physical systems, there has been a growing interest in designing controllers directly from data \cite{hou2013from_mbc2ddc, depersis2020formulas, baggio2021NC_DDC}.
-As a process of learning from data, a major focus in data-driven control has been on how to enhance learning efficiency. {This becomes imperative when resources are limited, or when the control mission needs to be accomplished with in a limited time window.
-For example, in deep-sea exploration \cite{luo_survey_2021} and space exploration \cite{Davoli_survey_2019}, data transmission becomes energy-intensive due to factors such as Doppler dispersion and cosmic radiation interference, while the lifespan of these systems is critically restricted by the harsh environmental conditions.
-The central challenge in this context is the development of an effective solution that actively generates and selects informative data samples.
-Such a solution would enable a controller with reduced data transmissions and learning time.}
+As a process of learning from data, a major focus in data-driven control has been on how to enhance the learning efficiency.
+This becomes imperative when resources are limited, or when the control mission needs to be accomplished within a limited time window.
+Moreover, data-driven control for linear time-invariant (LTI) systems has been widely investigated since various systems behave as LTI systems around their operating points in practice \cite{johanssonQuadrupletankProcessMultivariable2000,spongNonlinearControlReaction2001a}.
+Thus, {a central challenge} in this context is the development of an effective solution that actively generates and selects informative data samples for unknown LTI systems.
+Such a solution would promisingly lead to a satisfactory controller design with a smaller size of data samples, reduced data transmission, and shortened learning time.